enthalpy/MacVim/README.markdown

 MacVim README:

-This repository contains all of my .vim configuration files and plugins for my custom MacVim setup.
+This repository contains all of the customizations that I use for my favorite MacVim setup.

-Please feel free to use this setup for yourself.

-This repository will be updated intermittently as my setup changes.
+I will keep this repository updated consistently as I modify my setup.